FREQUENTLY ASKED QUESTIONS

 application process

-1. Apply through our online application or download a paper copy and mail it to us.
+1. Apply through our online application.
 Make sure to contact your references and ask them to serve as a reference.

 2. We will review your application and you may be contacted by phone or email to schedule an interview.
-3. Counselor applicants will go through a 40 minute phone interview.
-We typically ask coordinator applicants to come to camp for an in-person interview, but for 2021 all interviews will be done remotely due to COVID-19.
+3. Counselor applicants will go through a 30-40 minute phone interview.
+Coordinator applicants should plan for about an hour of interview time on Google Meet.
 4. We will call and hear back from your references.
-5. We will call you to tell you the results of your application process.
-6. If you accept a position offered to you, you will receive a contract in the mail along with drug test and background check paperwork.
+5. We will call you to tell you the results of your application.
+6. If you accept a position offered to you, you will receive a work agreement and other information via e-mail.
 WHAT WE PROVIDE

 Campers finish a week of camp on Fridays.
-Staff have dinner together on Friday and we promise to be finished by 7:30pm.
-Over the weekends, meals will be provided and staff are encouraged to stay on-site.
 Laundry facilities are available to be used on the weekends.
 Please bring your own detergent.
-Over the weekends staff have access to a landline phone to call family or loved ones.
-There is also free public Wi-Fi at Crockett Springs UMC, located right near the camp office.
+Over the weekends staff have access to a landline phone and Wi-Fi.
 Often on weekends, staff will plan to hang out together.
 Trips like going to the drive in, running to Walmart, or checking out the Salem Fair.
 We have plenty of experience having counselors who do not have their own cars.
 There are enough folks with cars who are willing to carpool.
-Camp staff are required to be back at 2pm on Sundays for staff meeting.
-Weekend expectations will look different this summer due to COVID-19.
-Contact Meredith Simmons, Program Director, at program@altamons.org with questions. dates of camp
+Camp staff are required to be back at 1:30 PM on Sundays for staff meeting.
+Contact Spencer Linkous, Program Director, at [email protected] with questions. dates of camp

-We require that counselors and coordinators are available for the dates of their contracts and can attend all trainings.
-There will be no exceptions made for staff training or coordinator training.
-During the week counselors will get two one-hour breaks to spend time at camp for self care (showering, naps, journaling, etc.) Time on the weekends between weeks of camp (Friday at 7:30pm to Sunday at 2pm) is time off to spend as you please.
+We ask that counselors and coordinators are available for the dates of their contracts and can attend all trainings.
+There will be limited exceptions made for staff training and/or coordinator training.
+During the week, counselors will get two one-hour breaks to spend time at camp for self-care (showering, naps, journaling, etc.) Time on the weekends between weeks of camp (Friday at 5:30 PM to Sunday at 1:30 PM) is time off to spend as you please.

 staff training